-Since eight carp are now implanted with a radio tag to track their movement throughout the lake, we want everyone to know what to look for if you catch or find a carp that may be tagged.
-First, please notify Melissa Bokman at the Scott WMO so we can retrieve the tag if the fish is not alive or seriously injured to be re-implanted in another fish.
-We want to have an accurate account of the carp population in the lake & successful study to develop the proper management strategies for Cedar Lake.
+First, please notify Melissa Bokman at the Scott WMO so they can retrieve the tag if the fish is not alive or seriously injured to be re-implanted in another fish.
+They want to have an accurate account of the carp population in the lake & successful study to develop the proper management strategies for Cedar Lake.

 What to do if you catch a radio-tagged carp in Cedar Lake: